willGraham01/ARC-DnD/character_creation/guide/class.md

 Finally, write down any class features that you get given at level 1.
 Some of these will give you a choice (like "fighting style"), others will just give you a small boost.
 If an ability has a limited number of uses, make sure to write that down too.

+If one of your class features lets you learn a language, write that in the languages box on your character sheet.

+## Pick Spells

+If your class gets access to spells and spell slots at level 1, pick from the selection that it offers.
+Write down how many spell slots you have, and the spells you know, on your character sheet.

+With spells, there's normally a whole wealth to choose from and it can be overwhelming.
+In general;

+- If you have access to cantrips, you want at least one cantrip that does damage.
+- If you have access to level 1 or higher spells, you'll need to pick those as well.
+  - There's no catch-all way to decide this, but generally you want to make sure you have one damaging spell for every spell slot level.
+  - Otherwise, pick the spells that sound cool, both in or out of combat.
+Damage isn't the only way magic can help in your adventures.

 ## Take Note of the Starting Equipment